 Headed for Florida?
-Better Get Your Shots First
+Better Get Your Shots Before You Go

 Category: Health and Wellness Issues

-September 10, 2025 — Gov. DeSantis seems to be a big fan of MAHA – Make America Healthy Again – at least its anti-vax conspiracies.
-Florida recently eliminated vaccine mandates for children entering school, which will almost certainly bring polio, measles, and other life-threatening, but preventable, deaths to the State’s school age children.
-For adults, the problem is the State’s honoring recent changes made by the Centers for Disease Control and Prevention and the state of Florida.
+September 10, 2025 — Gov. DeSantis seems to be a big fan of MAHA – Make America Healthy Again – or at least its anti-vax conspiracies.
+Florida recently eliminated vaccine mandates for school children, which will almost certainly bring polio, measles, and other life-threatening, but preventable, deaths to the State’s school age children.
+For adults, the problem is the State’s honoring recent changes made by the Centers for Disease Control and Prevention.
 The new policies, which require prescriptions or the existence of certain underlying conditions to get a shot, are causing chaos and concern.
-People over 65 can get the jab in many states without the prescription, but not in Florida.
+People over 65 can still get the jab in many states without the prescription, but not in Florida.
 The South Florida Sun Sentinel recently covered the unfolding situation in its “Covid Vaccine Decisions Bringing Anger and Confusion” article.

 Walgreens No – CVS with a Prescription

-Over at CVS, you should still seem to get a COVID shot, but you will need a doctor’s prescription to get it in Florida (Editor’s note: I got mine yesterday in CT without an Rx).
+Over at CVS, you can still get a COVID shot, but you will need a doctor’s prescription to get it in Florida (Editor’s note: I got mine yesterday in CT without an Rx).
 An estimated 90% of people get their COVID boosters at a pharmacy because of the convenience.

 Other States